CSCfi/fairdata-ida/docker_setup.md

 ./init_dev.sh
 ```

-Note: if you have restarted your workstation and are seeing issues with NextCloud when visiting `ida.fd-dev.csc.fi`, you may need to rerun this script.
+Note: if you have restarted your workstation and are seeing issues with NextCloud when visiting `https://ida.fd-dev.csc.fi`, you may need to rerun this script.

 ## 7. Login to https://ida.fd-dev.csc.fi